RFP365/react-front-end-standards/examples/constant.md

 # Simple React Constant Example

 Below is a simple react constant definition file.
-Naming convention `[domainObject].constants.js`.
+Naming convention.
 Use these to increase cohesion throughout the app and reduce duplication errors.

 ---
+> `product-type.constants.js`

 ```js
 export const ProductType = Object.freeze({